jerome-trc/vileboom/docs/ws.md

 Nyan Doom supports new `*_WS` background and statusbar lumps.

-When any of these lumps are loaded within a WAD, they will take priority and override the default standard lumps.
+When any of the `widescreen` lumps are loaded within a WAD, they will take priority over the following `original` lumps.

-### Widescreen Lumps

-In the chart below, the original and corresponding widescreen patch is listed.

-#### Doom Patches
+### Doom Patches

 | Original       | Widescreen              |
 |----------------|-------------------------|